Meanwhile, at the Hall of Justice…The SuperFriends receive a package from a mysterious source. The contents of that package? Chapter 17.

 Get a grip, Kakashi!
 He thought to himself.
 You're the Hokage, for Kami's sake!
 Man up and start acting the part, instead of like a lovesick moron!

 "HeLLo, mY…" He said in a falsetto voice.
 Embarrassed at his nervousness, he cleared his throat a few times and tried again.
 "Hello, my name is Kakashi Hatake, and I'm the Hokage of Konoha.
 I apologize for the inconvenience, but we've had to take security precautions like this because of some recent events in our village."

 Freyja raised an eyebrow.
 "I'm just an innocent woman traveling with her daughter, here to see a friend.
-I don't see how either of us could be threat to you, and we've done nothing to warrant being arrested and detained."
+I don't see how either of us could be a threat to you, so there's no reason we should have been arrested in the first place."

 Kakashi sighed and pulled a paper seal out of his pocket, setting it on the table.
 He placed his hand over it and pushed some chakra into the seal, causing the symbols to spread throughout the room.

 "What the heck did you just do?"

 "Privacy seals.
 Now no one can hear or see anything that happens in this room."

 "Is that so?"
 Her eyes took on a dangerous glint and she asked, "You plan on taking advantage of me?
 Because it's gonna take more than the chakra suppression seals you got on this room to keep me down."

 Kakashi's eye went wide.
 "What?
 No!
 No, that's not what I planned at all.
 I just…" He took a deep breath in order to calm himself down.
 "Okay, I can tell by the tone of your voice that you prefer a direct approach, so how about this – I know that you're Mienai Segi."